calebnance/expo-wordscapes/README.md

 # Expo Wordscapes

-quick prototype of wordscapes' shuffle letters functionality
+quick prototype of the shuffle letters functionality in wordscapes

 ---